dhermes/tailsk8s/07-provision-load-balancer.md

 See the [High Availability Considerations][2] document linked to from [Creating Highly Available clusters with `kubeadm`][3].

-Out of an abudance of caution this load balancer should **not** run on one of the Kubernetes nodes.
+This load balancer **should not** run on one of the Kubernetes nodes.
 However, my cluster doesn't currently have very many machines (just four) so I put the load balancer on one of the worker nodes.

 From the jump host, copy over the `k8s-load-balancer-proxy.sh` [script][1] to the new machine: